PrashantDhavale/AGL/README.md

     Tests
     PeopleWithPets.sln
     README.md

-# Build assemblies
+# Build and Test

-    On the command prompt inside the root folder dotnet build
+    Open the sln in Visual Studion 2017

-# Test assemblies
+# Setting up

-    On the command prompt inside the root folder dotnet test
+    1) Set the PeopleWithPets.WebAPI as the Startup project
+    2) Open launch properties and set the App URL to http://localhost:5000/

 # Executing the application